SAJAD-net/Fire/README.md

 		python3 fire.py [arguments]

-## and you can look a help, for this rnu a following command:
+## and You can run the following command to see the help:

 	python3 fire.py or python3 fire.py -h